Menu

 The guitar must be tuned before being played.
 The importance of tuning cannot be understated.
 Playing an out-of-tune guitar will make you sound like a bad player, no matter how skilled you are.

-I recommend using a clip-on tuner, or an app on your phone.
+I recommend using a No products found., or an app on your phone.
 There are loads of free ones out there that are accurate enough for professional use.

 Tuning a 12 string guitar is a more complex procedure than six strings.
 Not only does it have double the amount, but the extra strings need to be tuned harmonically to the original.